nicholasss/Plantae/README.md

 - [x] Implement basic user management.
 - [ ] Implement basic admin management.
 - [x] Implement plant species management.
-- [ ] Implement basic plant tracking.
+- [ ] Implement basic end-user's plant tracking.
 - [ ] Begin entering plant information into plant table.
-- [ ] Create a backup scheme for the universal plant data.
+- [ ] Create a backup scheme for the universal plant species data.

 ### Cleanup efforts

 - [ ] Fix respondWithError utility function to not reveal the error value to client
 - [ ] Replace all fmt.Errorf with errors.New where formatting or wrapping is not needed
-- [ ] Formalize JSON, SQL, and scripting variables to a single style.
+- [ ] Transition JSON, SQL, and scripting variables to a single style.
 Either camelCase or snake_case.
 - [ ] Add 'application/json' Content-Type assert in all of the tests and fix where needed
 - [ ] Rename 'authorizeNormalAdmin' utility function or rewrite to actually authorize normal admins.